 Unfortunately, remember how I mentioned a while ago that we would need to train Agility?
 I wrote that blog entry after my grind session, so I wasn’t training Agility at the time!
 What a mess.
 Thankfully, it had occurred to me to grind AGI once we started playing, so we got Kyle a Laser sword (lightsabre) from Venus’ world and set to work fixing that, but the AGI training ended up taking most of the game!
 Obviously this was something we were not supposed to ignore early on, or were supposed to ignore and suck up, I can’t decide.

 Returning to the fifth world, we confirmed that it was quite small: the Pillar of Sky opened directly to a town instead of an overworld map.
+Or rather… a town built on top of overworld tiles, a very ecclectic art decision that I don’t think I agree with.
 This was a town that was definitely not hiding anything, no sir, and definitely not the headquarters of the Guardians.
 Nope.
 While we were speaking to NPCs, the game also started hinting at earthquakes occurring across the Worlds, but that’s for later and would continue happening as we went along even though we never did anything about it, like an elephant in the room wearing a tiny domino mask.

 After wiping the goblin blood off our MAGI, we returned to Ki to find her unconscious, the MAGI in her body agitated by Ashura’s invasion force or… something.
 Why didn’t they just take the stuff and leave?
+Surely there’s some cause for delay, but you never learn it!
 According to Ki’s assistant healer, we would have to retrieve the MAGI ourselves or Ki would die, so it was time for our party to go full-on Trauma Center on our patient.
 KillBot 5000!
 Get the good knife!

 Final Fantasy Legend II begins, much like its predecessor, with a legend to get your wheels turning: a statue of the goddess Isis was broken into a series of 77 relics called “MAGI” that are blessed with such innate power, that people have begun to use them to become “New Gods” to fill the void left by the creator gods.
 This is one of my favourite premises, it really appeals to my inner munchkin.

-Full disclosure: this is a game from my childhood, and so, like FFLI, this Journal is being written from an informed position instead of the uninformed position that normally defines the Journals.
+Full disclosure: this is a game I’ve played in the past, and so, like FFLI, this Journal is being written from an informed position instead of the first-timer position that normally defines the Journals.
 Like FFLI, I was never able to beat this game, though I did make it all the way to the final boss once.
 The entire game was new to Kyle.